Bazemore scores 23 as Hawks beat Wolves 123-120 in OT

 TIP-INS

-Hawks: Alex Poythress scored 12 points in his third game since being called up from the G League.
-All of his points came in the first quarter. .
+Hawks: Bazemore has scored 20 points in five of his last eight games. ...
+Alex Poythress scored 12 points in his third game since being called up from the G League.
+All of his points came in the first quarter. ...
 It was only the second time this season Atlanta has held a 20-point lead; the Hawks won the first game on Oct.
 21 at Cleveland.

-Timberwolves: Rose scored 25 points and started again for PG Jeff Teague, who missed his sixth straight game with inflammation in his left ankle. .
-Rookie Keita Bates-Diop was active for the game for the first time since being recalled Dec.
+Timberwolves: Rookie Keita Bates-Diop was active for the game for the first time since being recalled Dec.
 22 from Iowa of the G League.
 "He'll be back with us for a while now, and then when we have another opportunity to send him down we will.
 But he's coming along very nicely," coach Tom Thibodeau said.

 UP NEXT